Tasty Recipes for the Home Cook

 Why make bread from scratch?

 If you are hesitant about working with yeast bread, I won’t lie, there is a little learning curve.
 But if you remember some basic rules and give it a couple of tries, you will be highly rewarded.
-Yeast bread making is a skill that will always continues to treat you well.
+Yeast bread making is a skill that will always continue to treat you well.

 When possible, I like to half the recipe whenever I’m trying something new to reduce waste if it doesn’t turn out right.
 This recipe makes 2 loaves but can easily be halved.
 Once you get the hang of making yeast bread, you can have so much fun making your own variations simply by using different seasonings and add-ins.

-These are the benefits of making bread from scratch:
+The benefits of making from scratch:

 • You get to control what goes into it and the quality of ingredients.